 Is it me or has gasoline prices been fluctuating from 3 to 4 dollars for the last five years now?
 No matter what, whenever your primary means of transportation runs on a nonrenewable resource, you are likely headed toward a very expensive future.
 A Pearls Before Swine comic strip I read a while ago painted the picture quite well.

-Let me try to list every possible hazard you might encounter on the streets, ranging from the highest degree of danger to the lowest: Female-asian drivers, females with periods driving, single-mothers with three hyperactive children, taxi drivers, pedestrians crossing the street, animals, fire hydrants, ambulances, homeless people, Chuck Norris, dying trees, truck drivers who have driven four hours nonstop, money, Twilight fans chasing after Robert Pattison, meteorites, ET, and Tiger Woods.
+Let me try to list every possible hazard you might encounter on the streets, ranging from the highest degree of danger to the lowest: mothers with three hyperactive children, taxi drivers, pedestrians crossing the street, animals, fire hydrants, ambulances, homeless people, Chuck Norris, dying trees, truck drivers who have driven four hours nonstop, money, Twilight fans chasing after Robert Pattison, meteorites, ET, and Tiger Woods.

 In short, everything you see becomes a potential traffic accident when you step behind the wheel of a car.
 Good luck.